Proposing, Writing, and Filing Your Thesis or Dissertation

 Resources for Proposal Writers: An annotated list of books and websites compiled by the University of Wisconsin-Madison Writing Center.

-Dissertation Proposal Resources: The University of Texas at Austin has a website with real dissertation proposals from a variety of fields, which may be useful for understanding possible options for organization and other aspects; and examples of successful NSF and Fulbright proposals.
+Dissertation Proposal Resources: The University of Texas at Austin has a website with real dissertation proposals from a variety of fields, which may be useful for understanding possible options for organization and other aspects.

 Writing Thesis and Dissertation Proposals: A detailed document for proposal writers in all disciplines, developed by Penn State’s Graduate Writing Center.